-- TRAN 6.5 - Improve aging and/or missing transportation infrastructure that serves Fort Collins
+- ✓TRAN 6.1 Improve safety for all modes of travel - TRAN 6.5 Improve aging and/or missing transportation infrastructure that serves Fort Collins

 - Expected deliverables for this project include: design of the project in 2019 and completion of construction by the end of 2020. - Construction of multimodal improvements focusing on connectivity between Old Town and the Downtown River District.
 Urban design and landscaping enhancements will tie Old Town Square to the River District. - Collaboration between City Departments and other entities will maximize improvements during one project. - Design and construction improvements will provide for a flexible street space.